13 January 2023

 Men put on lab gear.

 Heading into the lab: Chi-Yuan Yang, Deyu Tu, and Padinhare Cholakkal Harikesh.
 All have worked on the new scientific article.
-THOR BALKHED
+Photographer: THOR BALKHED

 Work to develop increasingly functional artificial nerve cells continues at the Laboratory for Organic Electronics, LOE.
 In 2022, a team of scientists led by associate professor Simone Fabiano demonstrated how an artificial organic neuron could be integrated into a living carnivorous plant to control the opening and closing of its maw.
 This synthetic nerve cell met 2 of the 20 characteristics that differentiate it from a biological nerve cell.